tangrams/tangram-play/README.md

 * ```Alt``` + ```ArrowKeys```: move word by word
 * ```Shift``` + ```ArrowKeys```: Select character by character
 * ```Shift``` + ```Alt``` + ```ArrowKeys```: Select word by word

-## Contributing

-We welcome contributions from the community.
-For more information how to run Tangram Play in your local environment and get started, please see [CONTRIBUTING.md](https://github.com/tangrams/tangram-play/blob/master/CONTRIBUTING.md).